dscho/pagefind-xkcd-demo/content/comics/2020-8-14-covid-risk-comfort-zone.md

   I'm like a vampire, except I'm not crossing that threshold even if you invite me.
 img: https://imgs.xkcd.com/comics/covid_risk_comfort_zone.png
 ---
-Ways to say no when someone tells you to do something outside your COVID risk comfort zone:
+<big>Ways to say no when someone tells you to do something outside your COVID risk comfort zone:</big>

 [A comic with three panels is shown.]